ajtock/NGS_intro_Cambridge_SysBio/README.md

 ## Inspecting the reads in FASTQ format

-The sequencing reads are contained in gzip-compressed [FASTQ](https://en.wikipedia.org/wiki/FASTQ_format) files, a standardized format that NGS data analysis tools have been developed to handle.
+The sequencing reads are contained in gzip-compressed [FASTQ](https://en.wikipedia.org/wiki/FASTQ_format) files, a standardised format that NGS data analysis tools have been developed to handle.
 These files have been downloaded on the computers in the Craik-Marshall Building that you are accessing remotely, so there's no need to download them unless you are working on your own computer.
 The files are located in the `fastq/` directory.

 Data in FASTQ format conform to these standards: